bbauska/W3Cx-3of5/README.md

 <p align="center" width="100%">
 <img src="./images/image118.jpeg?raw=true"
    width="50%"
-   alt="View of the JavaScript console" />
+   alt="View of the JavaScript console." />
 </p>

 And if we run it standalone and use the dev. tool console: